-- First 1⁄2 hour: New material will be presented and assigned readings discussed. - Next 11⁄2 hours: Class discussion on assigned material and In the Fire Session.
-Starting in week 5, teams will be chosen each week to present for 15 to 30 minutes a critical element of the business plan to the instructor, an outside guest and the rest of the class.
+- Next 11⁄2 hours: Class discussion on assigned material.
+Starting in week 5 we will conduct In the Fire Sessions, in which teams will be chosen to present for 10 minutes a critical element of the business plan to the instructor, an outside guest and the rest of the class.
 This will be not be a standard PowerPoint presentation; rather you will discuss what conclusions you have made, the basis for them and what is your validation.
-Think of this session as a meeting with investors or a board meeting.
+Think of this session as a meeting with investors or a board meeting. - Last hour: Team breakout sessions to work on specific sections of the plan.